compgenom/compgenom.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    Accessibility around start codons are predictive of protein expression in E. coli (left).
+    Accessibility around start codons are predictive of protein expression in <i>E. coli</i> (left).
 Highly flexible proteins tend to be more soluble (right).
 Based on this, we created a new index called Solubility-Weighted Index to predict solubility.
 </div>